vulcan-332/vulcan-332.github.io/_posts/2025-08-05-multi-task-networks.markdown

 categories: jekyll update
 ---

-# Task-ID Conditioning as a Baseline for Multi-Task and Continual Learning

 This article investigates whether a single, relatively small neural network can learn several different tasks without catastrophic forgetting.
 The study is framed as a mini-lab for multi-task and continual learning.
 The baseline is deliberately simple: concatenate a **task identifier** with the numeric input and train one multilayer perceptron (MLP) end-to-end.
 Task-ID conditioning therefore serves as a transparent baseline against which more advanced continual learning methods, such as Elastic Weight Consolidation (EWC) and replay strategies, can be compared.